Isogeometric discretizations of the Stokes problem on trimmed geometries: Numerical examples

-Dirichlet boundary conditions are weakly enforced on the boundary sides unfitted with the mesh, while on the rest they are imposed in the strong sense (we recall from Remark~\ref{remark:bc} that, for the Raviart-Thomas and N\'ed\'elec element, we need to impose the tangential components in a weak sense).
-We compare, for different isogeometric elements, the well-posedness and accuracy of the non-symmetric, i.e., with $m=0$, non-stabilized and stabilized formulations,~\eqref{stability:prob6} and~\eqref{stability:prob6_stab} respectively, for $k=2$ and $\gamma=20\cdot \left(k+1 \right)^2$ (the dependency of the penalty parameter on the degree is coherent with~\cite{Evans:2013aa}).
+Dirichlet boundary conditions are weakly enforced on the boundary sides unfitted with the mesh, while on the rest, they are imposed in the strong sense (we recall from Remark~\ref{stokes_trimming:remark:bc} that, for the Raviart-Thomas and N\'ed\'elec element, we need to impose the tangential components in a weak sense).
+We compare, for different isogeometric elements, the well-posedness and accuracy of the non-symmetric, \emph{i.e.}, with $m=0$, non-stabilized and stabilized formulations,~\eqref{stokes_trimming:stability:prob6} and~\eqref{stokes_trimming:stability:prob6_stab} respectively, for $k=2$ and $\gamma=20 \left(k+1 \right)^2$ (the dependency of the penalty parameter on the degree is coherent with~\cite{MR3010180}).
+The threshold parameter $\theta$ is set equal to $1$,\emph{i.e.}, all cut elements are stabilized.

-In Table~\ref{num_exp:tab1} we see the values of the inf-sup constants $\beta_0$, $\beta_1$, computed as in~\cite{MR1813187}, in the non-stabilized and stabilized cases (subscripts \emph{ns} and \emph{s} respectively) for the different choices of the isogeometric element (superscripts \text{RT}, \text{N} and \text{TH}).
-In Figure~\ref{num_exp:fig3} the accuracy of the non-stabilized and stabilized formulations are compared.
-We observe that, in the stabilized case, the inf-sup constants do not degenerate with $h$.
+In Table~\ref{stokes_trimming:num_exp:tab1} we see the values of the inf-sup constants $\beta_0$, $\beta_1$, computed as in~\cite{MR1813187}, in the non-stabilized and stabilized cases (subscripts \emph{ns} and \emph{s} respectively) for the different choices of the isogeometric element (superscripts $\mathrm{RT}$, $\mathrm{N}$ and $\mathrm{TH}$).
+In the stabilized case, we observe that the inf-sup constants lost their dependence on how the mesh is trimmed.
+In Figure~\ref{stokes_trimming:num_exp:fig3} the accuracy of the non-stabilized and stabilized formulations are compared.
+We observe a clear improvement in the pressure error between the non-stabilized and the stabilized case.